22AKMS/covert/README.md

-Scripts generated using Google Gemini
+Scripts generated using Google's AI mode

 Testing for CTC and CSC: